The Best Free Webcam Software for Windows 10

 • It’s quite basic

-Bandicam is designed specifically for recording PC screens or webcams, and to capture games that use DirectX/OpenGL/Vulkan graphics technologies.
-It can record 3D games at up to 4K Ultra HD resolution, it can shoot video at up to 480fps, and it can also record external connected devices such as your games console or an IP camera.
-It uses a very high compression ratio that makes its video files much smaller than many rivals, and it has a range of advanced features, including chroma key, scheduled recording, and narration recording.
+Bandicam is designed specifically for recording PC screens or webcams, and to capture games that use DirectX, OpenGL or Vulkan graphics technologies.
+It can record 3D games at up to 4K Ultra HD resolution, it can shoot video at up to 480fps, and it can also record external connected devices such as your game console or an IP camera.
+It uses a very high compression ratio that makes its video files much smaller than many rivals, and it has a range of advanced features, including chroma key, scheduled recording and narration recording.
+When I tested it, I found the recording setup felt robust and able to keep up even when I pushed it.
+In version 8.2.1 the app added an option to capture audio exclusively from a specific process, and the main window now hides when selecting the recording area.

 Pros: